patricksferraz/pinned-employee/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Attendant is a microservice for pinned soluction providing in the application layer the communication by REST and gRPC.
+Employee is a microservice for pinned soluction providing in the application layer the communication by REST and gRPC.

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->
 <!--